-Ford’s latest electrification strategy involves not only introducing 16 new battery-electric vehicles by 2022 but rolling out hybrid electric variants for high-volume profitable models like the Explorer and the all-new Bronco, Jim Hackett, President & CEO, Ford, had confirmed at the annual shareholder meeting last year.
+Ford’s latest electrification strategy involves introducing 16 new battery-electric vehicles by 2022 and rolling out hybrid electric variants for high-volume profitable models like the Explorer and the all-new Bronco, Jim Hackett, former President & CEO, Ford, had confirmed at the annual shareholder meeting in 2019.

-After rounds of leaks, rumours and renders, Ford finally unveiled the new Bronco family in July 2020 and won the approval of the internet widely.
-Following its launch, a report on the reputed GreenCarReports.com appeared, suggesting that Ford will introduce “corresponding hybrid versions” of both the Bronco and Bronco Sport.
+After rounds of leaks, rumors, and renders, Ford finally unveiled the new Bronco family in July 2020 and widely won the internet’s approval.
+Then followed a report on the reputed GreenCarReports.com, suggesting that Ford will introduce “corresponding hybrid versions” of both the Bronco and Bronco Sport.

-The story speculated that the Ford Bronco hybrid, due to its ladder-frame construction, is likely to share electrical components of the F-150 and the Explorer hybrid versions.
-A modular electric motor system and a disconnect clutch to the 10-speed automatic transmission, with a V6 engine, are the expected to form the core hardware of the Bronco Hybrid.
+Due to its ladder-frame construction, the story speculated that the Ford Bronco hybrid is likely to share electrical components of the F-150 and the Explorer hybrid versions.
+A modular electric motor system and a disconnect clutch to the 10-speed automatic transmission with a V6 engine are expected to form the Bronco Hybrid’s core hardware.

-As for the ‘softer’ Ford Bronco Sport which uses the unibody construction of the Escape, the planetary torque-split hybrid system of the latter would support the ‘green’ variant of the crossover.
+As for the ‘softer’ Ford Bronco Sport that uses the Escape’s unibody construction, the latter’s planetary torque-split hybrid system would support the ‘green’ variant of the crossover, GreenCarReports said.
 In the all-wheel-drive version, the Escape Hybrid has an impressive EPA-estimated mileage of 43 mpg city and 40 mpg combined, and an EPA-estimated 568 miles of range.
 We refer to the full hybrid and plug-in hybrid powertrains, which share the 2.5-liter iVCT naturally aspirated gasoline engine (165 hp/155 lb.-ft.) and have the same total system output of 200 hp.
 Either one of them could be offered in the neo-retro SUV.

 ‘EV Coaching’ display on Bronco instrument cluster